watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud-native applications - Developer edition.md

    ```

 4. Now login to Azure DevOps to create your first build.
 Navigate to the
-   `content-web` repository and choose 'Set up Build'
+   `content-web` repository and choose 'Set up Build'.

    ![A screenshot of the content-web repository with an arrow pointed at the Set up Build button](media/hol-2019-10-01_19-50-16.png)

 5. Azure DevOps will automatically detect the pipeline YAML you added.
 You can
    make additional edits here if needed.
-Click `Run` when you are ready to
+Select `Run` when you are ready to
    execute the pipeline.

    ![A screenshot of the "Review your pipeline YAML" page.
 An arrow points at the Run button](media/hol-2019-10-02_07-33-16.png)